ionut-c/killzakeyboard/README.md

 Notable Bugs
 ====
-- Raccoon Head missing from progress bar in W8A
+- W8A doesn't play music and shoot sound (might not support ogg files)
 - Slow Firefox performance
 - Silent Gap when loopping ogg files in Firefox
 - Levels end sooner than they should